 Mitchell Marsh dropped, Beau Webster to debut in Sydney

-Australia has dropped allrounder Mitchell Marsh for the final Test against India in Sydney with captain Pat Cummins confirming that Tasmanian Beau Webster will make his Test debut.
+Australia have dropped allrounder Mitchell Marsh for the final Test against India in Sydney with captain Pat Cummins confirming that Tasmanian Beau Webster will make his Test debut.

-Cummins confirmed on the eve on the Sydney Test that Australia would make just one change, with Mitchell Starc declared fit to play despite carrying an issue with his rib/back.
+Cummins confirmed on the eve of the Sydney Test that Australia would make just one change, with Mitchell Starc declared fit to play despite carrying an issue with his rib/back.

 Marsh's place in the side was under the microscope after a lean series with both bat and ball.
-He has scored just 73 runs at 10.42, with 47 of those coming in the second innings in Perth when the game was long gone and the ball he has bowled just 33 overs across seven innings in the series (discounting the brief second innings in Brisbane), and since claiming 2 for 12 in the first innings of the series he has figures of 1 for 127 from his last 28 overs.
+He had scored just 73 runs at 10.42 across the first four Tests, with 47 of those coming in the second innings in Perth when the game was long gone.
+With the ball he had bowled just 33 overs across seven innings in the series (discounting the brief second innings in Brisbane), and since claiming 2 for 12 in the first innings of the series he had figures of 1 for 127 from his last 28 overs.

 Marsh's popularity within the team, and his close personal friendship with Cummins would not have made the decision easy for the captain or the selectors.
-But Cummins said Marsh was not surprised at all by the decision and very accepting of it.
+But Cummins said Marsh was not surprised by the decision and was very accepting of it.

 "He was totally understanding," Cummins said.
 "I think his words were, yeah, not necessarily blindsided.
 He knows he hasn't scored the runs or taken the wickets that he would have liked.
 So that makes you vulnerable.
 Really excited for Beau.
 The first thing he said, I can't wait to see Beau go out there and give it a crack.